FearlessSolutions/engineering-practice-domains/README.md

 ## Introduction

 Welcome to the Practice Domains at Fearless!
 This repository serves as a central hub for our collaborative efforts, showcasing best practices, facilitating knowledge sharing, and supporting continuous learning within the Practice Domain.
-Our mission is to enhance our engineering capabilities, foster a vibrant community of practitioners, and ultimately, deliver superior solutions to our clients.
+Our mission is to enhance our Practice capabilities, foster a vibrant community of practitioners, and ultimately, deliver superior solutions to our clients.

 Check out and contribute to this repo's Github Wiki